 There are fish finger butties and then there are Japanese-inspired fish sandos.
 Milk is out here taking things to the next level with this panko red snapper, fukujinzuke pickle, Japanese mayo and housemade tonkatsu number on shokupan bread.

 Filipino bakery Panadera just opened in Kentish Town and they’ve come in strong on the sandwich front with the likes of corned beef hash and egg salad sandos (with the optional extra of black truffle) on their slightly sweet pandesal bread.

 If you’re partial to a Maccy D’s breakfast then you need to try this muffin from Tufnell Park caff Norman’s with sausage, egg, hash brown, Red Leicester and HP sauce.
 DING DONG.

-Dom’s Subs has changed the sarnie game in London thanks their house-baked semolina sub rolls stuffed with fillings like roast pork, provolone, broccoli rabe, chilli and garlic.
+Dom’s Subs has changed the sarnie game in London thanks their house-baked semolina sub rolls stuffed with fillings like rare roast beef, yellow mustard, cabbage, slaw, horseradish dressing AND beef, onion & ancho powder crisps.
 It’s a biggun but you’ll have no trouble scoffing it down.

 Nutella French Toast at Eggbreak